reindex-ot/nothing-euicc/README.md

 - 5ber eSIM (Supports eSIM switching only)

 ## DISCLAIMER
-The person behind this (developer) does not own a global version of the NP3a, so it is unconfirmed whether it works.
-It is supposed to be recognized as the second SIM, but that too is unconfirmed.
 I take no responsibility whatsoever for any data loss or other issues caused by using this module.